Winter's Bone: Plot

 A few nights later, the Milton women who beat Ree come to her house and offer to take her to "[her] daddy's bones".
 The women place a sack on her head and drive her to a pond, where they row to the shallow area where her father's submerged body lies.
 They tell Ree to reach into the water and grasp her father's hands so they can cut them off with a chainsaw; the severed hands will serve as proof of death for the authorities.
 Ree takes the hands to the sheriff, telling him that someone flung them onto the porch of her house.

 The bondsman gives Ree the cash portion of the bond, which was put up by an anonymous associate of Jessup.
 Ree tries to give Jessup's banjo to Teardrop, but he tells her to keep it at the house for him.
 As he is leaving, he tells her that he now knows who killed her father.
 Ree reassures Sonny and Ashlee that she will never leave them.
-As the three sit on the porch, Ashlee begins to play the banjo.
+As the three sit on the porch, Ashlee begins to play their father's banjo.